tc39/proposal-static-class-features/README.md

 }
 ```

 In [Issue #1](https://github.com/tc39/proposal-static-class-features/issues/1), there is further discussion about whether this feature is well-motivated.
 In particular, static private fields can typically be subsumed by lexically scoped variables outside the class declaration.
+Static private fields are motivated mostly by a desire to allow free ordering of things inside classes and consistency with other class features.

 ## Why these semantics?